-sensType Sensitivity type for linCmt() model: advan Use the direct advan solutions autodiff Use the autodiff advan solutions forward Use forward difference solutions central Use central differences linDiff This gives the linear difference amount for all the types of linear compartment model parameters where sensitivities are not calculated.
-The named components of this numeric vector are: • "lag" Central compartment lag • "f" Central compartment bioavailability • "rate" Central compartment modeled rate "dur" Central compartment modeled duration • "lag2" Depot compartment lag • "f2" Depot compartment bioavailability • "rate2" Depot compartment modeled rate • "dur2" Depot compartment modeled duration linDiffCentral This gives the which parameters use central differences for the linear compartment model parameters.
-The are the same components as linDiff A character vector of model variables to resample from the input dataset; This resample sampling is done with replacement.
+"lag2" Depot compartment lag "f2" Depot compartment bioavailability "rate2" Depot compartment modeled rate "dur2" Depot compartment modeled duration linDiffCentral This gives the which parameters use central differences for the linear compart- ment model parameters.
+The are the same components as linDiff resample A character vector of model variables to resample from the input dataset; This sampling is done with replacement.
 When NULL or FALSE no resampling is done.
 When TRUE resampling is done on all covariates in the input dataset resampleID boolean representing if the resampling should be done on an individual basis TRUE (ie. a whole patient is selected) or each covariate is resampled independent of the subject identifier FALSE.
-When resampleID=TRUE correlations of parameters are retained, where as when resampleID=FALSE ignores patient covariate correaltions.
+When resampleID=TRUE correlations of param- eters are retained, where as when resampleID=FALSE ignores patient covariate correaltions.
 Hence the default is resampleID=TRUE. maxwhile represents the maximum times a while loop is evaluated before exiting.
-By default this is 100000 when using solve(), this is equivalent to the object argument.
-If you specify а object later in the argument list it overwrites this parameter. b when using solve(), this is equivalent to the params argument.
-If you specify params as a named argument, this overwrites the output rxStack 115
+By default this is 100000 atolSens Sensitivity atol, can be different than atol with liblsoda.
+This allows a less accurate solve for gradients (if desired) rtolSens Sensitivity rtol, can be different than rtol with liblsoda.
+This allows a less accurate solve for gradients (if desired) ssAtolSens Sensitivity absolute tolerance (atol) for calculating if steady state has been achieved for sensitivity compartments. ssRtolSens Sensitivity relative tolerance (rtol) for calculating if steady state has been achieved for sensitivity compartments. simVariability determines if the variability is simulated.
+When NA (default) this is determined by the solver. а when using solve(), this is equivalent to the object argument.
+If you specify object later in the argument list it overwrites this parameter. b when using solve(), this is equivalent to the params argument.
+If you specify params as a named argument, this overwrites the output

-The rest of the document focus on the different ODE solving methods, followed by the core solving method's options, RxODE event handling options, RxODE's numerical stability options, RxODE's output options, and finally internal RxODE options or compatibility options.
+The rest of the document focus on the different ODE solving methods, followed by the core solving method's options, rxode2 event handling options, rxode2's numerical stability options, rxode2's output options, and finally internal rxode2 options or compatibility options.

 An "rxSolve" solve object that stores the solved value in a special data.frame or other type as determined by returnType.
-By default this has as many rows as there are sampled time points and as many columns as system variables (as defined by the ODEs and additional assignments in the
+By default this has as many rows as there are sampled time points and as many columns as system variables (as defined by the ODEs and additional assignments in the rxode2 model code).

-RxODE model code).
 It also stores information about the call to allow dynamic updating of the solved object.